Make a Direct Booking

 two lions

-Photo by Pascale Swaneoel
+Photo by Pascale Swanepoel

 Through careful integration, over time, and through generations, the white and tawny lions of Sanbona roamed the land in unity.
 They mated, multiplied, hunted and killed, they were translocated onto other wild reserves, or passed naturally on Sanbona.
 They were a keystone for conservation and rewilding within Sanbona and served as a reminder of the urgent need to protect and preserve our planet’s wildlife and their natural habitats.